NickLauerman/ExData_Plotting1/README.md

 For Coursera course.

-THe orginal README.md from the forked repo has been retitled ***prompt.md*** and contains the details fo the assignemt.
+The orginal README.md from the forked repo has been retitled ***prompt.md*** and contains the details fo the assignemt.

 There are 4 R scripts files for this assignment: